awslabs/scale-out-computing-on-aws/docs/tutorials/integration-ec2-job-parameters.md

 - Allowed Values: `capacity-optimized` or `lowest-price` or `diversified` (only for SpotFleet deployments)
 - Default Value: `capacity-optimized`
 - Examples:
-    - `-l spot_allocation_strategy=capacity-optimized`: AWS will provision compute nodes based on capacity availabilities
+    - `-l spot_allocation_strategy=capacity-optimized`: AWS will provision compute nodes from deepest Spot pools based on capacity availabilities

 #### spot_price